8 Steps Of Growing Blackcurrants In Containers

 Step 5: Planting

-For containers Choose a container that is at least 45cm broad and deep.
-Use soil-based compost, such as well organic matter, animal manure, or multi-purpose compost.
+For containers, Choose a container that is at least 45cm broad and deep.
+Use soil-based compost, such as organic matter, animal manure, or multi-purpose compost.

 Step 6: Watering And Feeding

-Watering blackcurrants is usually only necessary during dry seasons, and it should be done at ground level rather than overhead.
-When currants are maturing, though, avoid overwatering to prevent the skins from separating.
+Watering blackcurrants is usually only necessary during dry seasons and should be done at ground level rather than overhead.
+When currants are maturing, avoid overwatering to prevent the skins from separating.